Protect your data and yourself.

 - Online services are only one place.

 Make sure you’ve backed up those files somewhere else.
-“Somewhere else” could be different online service, your PC’s external hard disk, or somewhere else entirely.
+“Somewhere else” could be a different online service, your PC’s external hard disk, or somewhere else entirely.

 Assume the online service you’re using might go away suddenly and completely.
-Assume all your files in the online service are deleted at the same time — both what’s literally stored online, and anything that might have been replicated to your computers.
+Let’s say all your files in the online service are deleted at the same time — both what’s literally stored online, and anything that might have been replicated to your computers.
 Could you still recover the files from somewhere else?

 If the answer is no, you’re not backed up.

-Provider problems
+Provider concerns

 Do this